niuniomartinez/allegro-pas/README.txt

 mailing-list you can use.

-I've created a [mirror in GitHub](https://github.com/niuniomartinez/allegro-pas/) I try to keep it up-to-date:
+I've created a [mirror in GitHub](https://github.com/niuniomartinez/allegro-pas/) that I try to keep it up-to-date.

-You may find interesting the Game Development portal in the [Free Pascal wiki pages](https://wiki.freepascal.org/Portal:Game_Development).
+You may find the Game Development portal in the [Free Pascal wiki pages](https://wiki.freepascal.org/Portal:Game_Development).

 Also there are some useful forums: